amrodewedar/3D-printing/Prusa MK3 OctoPi setup Tutorial.md

 ### Technical Requirements:

-- Raspberry Pi model 3B(you can use other versions of the Raspberry Pi with modifications for the case)[^RaspberryPi].
+- Raspberry Pi model 3B(you can use other versions of the Raspberry Pi with modifications for the case).[^RaspberryPi]
-- 32 or 64 GB Micro SD-Card (this tutorial uses 64 GB)[^SD-Card].
+- 32 or 64 GB Micro SD-Card (this tutorial uses 64 GB).[^SD-Card]
-- Camera module with at least 1m long flex ribbon cable[^Camera].
+- Camera module with at least 1m long flex ribbon cable.[^Camera]
-- USB type-A to USB type-B cable[^Cable].
+- USB type-A to USB type-B cable.[^Cable]
-- M3 x 12mm/16mm/20mm screws[^Screws].
+- M3 x 12mm/16mm/20mm screws.[^Screws]
 - Computer or laptop.
 - 3D printer (this tutorial uses a Prusa MK3S).
 - Access to your router.